Resume- vs. Application-Based MBA Admissions Interviews

 Of course, the résumé you submit as part of your application needs to be well crafted no matter what kind of interview you might have since it’s a key component of your overall file, Richmond points out.
 “That said, for the interview, the résumé you send or bring to your interviewer doesn’t have to be identical to the one you submitted with your application,” he adds.
 “It there are new developments you wish to include or minor improvements you with to make in advance of the interview, that’s fine,” Richmond counsels.

 Brown adds, “When I was interviewing at Wharton, I always appreciated the candidate who had her professional summary and long-term goals articulated at the beginning of the résumé.
 It can help guide the interviewer through the rest of the résumé.”

 Application-Based Interviews at Harvard Business School, MIT Sloan

 Unlike Yale SOM, Chicago Booth and, in large part, Stanford GSB, some schools prefer that their MBA admissions interviews be conducted by someone who is already quite familiar with a candidate’s complete file.
 Harvard Business School (HBS) and MIT Sloan School of Management come to mind immediately in this area.

 The HBS website reads: “Interviews are 30 minutes and are conducted by an MBA Admissions Board member who has reviewed your application.
 Your interview will be tailored to you and is designed for us to learn more about you in the context of a conversation.”

-This supports both Brown’s point, that non-blind interviews are “iterative” and Richmond’s suggestion that they can sometimes lead to more in-depth “meaty” conversations.
+This supports both Brown’s point, that application-based interviews are “iterative” and Richmond’s suggestion that they can sometimes lead to more in-depth “meaty” conversations.

 “It’s a question of whether a school is seeking a broad and consistent view of the applicant via all the ‘media’ the school offers in the application process, or whether the school is seeking to delve more deeply into specific areas, once the other aspects of the application are submitted,” Brown adds.
 “Quite frankly, it is easier for a school to use a blind interview, but that does not mean it is always the best method.”